dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-hardware-sync.md

 This API takes in a hardware sync signal frequency and a tag - this tag will be attached to each software packet that corresponds to a hardware pulse.

-Users can subscribe to `TOPIC_HARD_SYNC` using the Subscription telemetry to receive softare packets corresponding to the hardware pulses; the incoming data looks like this:
+Users can subscribe to `TOPIC_HARD_SYNC` using the Subscription telemetry to receive software packets corresponding to the hardware pulses; the incoming data looks like this:

 ![Sync Data](../images/guides/syncSubscription.png)